japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 == [[StreamingSymmetricHashJoinExec]] StreamingSymmetricHashJoinExec Binary Physical Operator -- Stream-Stream Joins

-`StreamingSymmetricHashJoinExec` is a binary physical operator that represents a <<spark-sql-streaming-join.adoc#, stream-stream equi-join>> at execution time.
+`StreamingSymmetricHashJoinExec` is a binary physical operator that represents a <<spark-sql-streaming-join.md#, stream-stream equi-join>> at execution time.

 [NOTE]
 ====